1989 Minnesota Vikings season: Regular season

 The defensive line of Chris Doleman, Keith Millard, Al Noga and Henry Thomas were key contributors in helping the Vikings rank number one in the NFL in total defense.
 In addition, the Vikings set a franchise record with 71 sacks in one season.
 Chris Doleman had 21 sacks and was one shy of tying the NFL record.

+After the November 5th game against the Los Angeles Rams, in which kicker Rich Karlis led the team to victory with 7 field goals, Head Coach Jerry Burns gave an expletive laden press conference berating the press and Vikings fans for their continued haranging of Offensive Coordinator Bob Schnelker.